 1 These highlights include a reference to EBITDA, a non-GAAP financial measure.
-EBITDA is defined as earnings before income taxes, dividend income, interest income, interest expense and depreciation, amortization and impairment losses related to property and equipment.
+EBITDA is defined as earnings before income taxes, dividend income, interest income, impairment loss on available-for-sale financial assets, interest expense and depreciation, amortization and impairment losses related to property and equipment.
 The Company believes this measure provides meaningful information on the Company's performance and operating results.
 However, readers should know that such a non-GAAP financial measure has no standardized meaning as prescribed by IFRS and may not be comparable to similar measures presented by other companies.
 Accordingly, it should not be considered in isolation.